 Working independently and collaboratively to preserve, enhance and increase understanding of Perth and Kinross's historic environment

 Since 1988 the Trust has been achieving a wide remit encompassing historic building conservation, archaeology, access to the historic environment and interpretation.
-Since 2000, this work has been driven by the mission statement, to conserve and promote the archaeological and architectural heritage of Perth and Kinross for the benefit of residents, visitors and future generations.
 In late 2016 the Trust began an organisational review, supported by Heritage Lottery Fund Transition funding, which has culminated in a new and exciting strategic plan which sets out our vision, values and priorities for the future.

 Our emphasis has always been, and continues to be, on a high quality approach, bringing economic, social and educational benefit while securing a future for Perth and Kinross’s historic environment.

-We realise our vision and objectives through the development and delivery of projects, the administration of grants, the provision of information and advice, and a programme of outreach, learning and training activities.
+We realise our vision, mission and objectives through the development and delivery of projects, the administration of grants, the provision of information and advice, and a programme of outreach, learning and training activities.

 Conserving our shared cultural heritage is important for many reasons: maintaining 'sense of place', providing a resource for learning and education for local communities, and as a driver for sustainable economic development through events and destinations for visitors and tourists.
 We believe the rich physical heritage of Perth and Kinross, in the form of archaeological remains and historic buildings and landscapes, should be enjoyed by everyone, and we aim to facilitate this through our projects and outreach events.
 Please explore our website to find out more about what we do and why we do it.